 On the 'Data' layer at your right-hand side, right-click the 'Entities' folder and choose 'Import Entities from Excel'.

 When importing an Excel file, OutSystems Platform creates a database table (an Entity in OutSystems lingo), with the necessary columns (Attributes in OutSystems lingo) to be able to store the data in the database.

 Behind the scenes, OutSystems Platform also creates logic to import each row in the Excel file into a database record.
 So after publishing your application, that logic runs automatically, and you get your database populated with the data that is on the Excel file.

 Now that we have contacts stored on the database, we can create a screen that lists all the contacts.

-Drag a List Screen to the screen flow, and choose the Contact entity.
+Drag a List Screen to the screen flow, and choose the ‘Employee’ entity from the list.